olehermanse/wordpress-export-to-markdown/README.md

 Put the original URL from wordpress in as `original_url` in frontmatter.

+### Save markdown files

+- Argument: `--markdown`
+- Type: `boolean`
+- Default: `true`

+Whether or not to write markdown files.
+If you are using html or JSON files instead, you may not need it.

+### Save JSON files

+- Argument: `--json`
+- Type: `boolean`
+- Default: `false`

+Whether or not to write JSON files.
+These can be useful for debugging, or if you want to use a different program to render markdown.
+They contain all of the internal data for the post, including the frontmatter, metadata, and post content itself.
+Look in `examples/` to see the structure of the json files.

+### Save HTML files

+- Argument: `--html`
+- Type: `boolean`
+- Default: `false`

+Whether or not to write HTML files.
+If you are using html or JSON files instead, you may not need it.

 ## Examples

 `examples/` folder contains some examples and the outputs they generate.